joyceeexinyiwang/SCSThesis/ProgressLog.md

 ---

-To assess the **opinion strength** of the message you could use these indicators
-a) use of emotional words
-b) use of bold letters
-c) use of capitals
-d) use of excalamation points

 To prove quantitatively:
 - journalists (especially those who work for the news org) spread the words most effectively --> because their high follower count and that their followers probably share similar views?
 - many accounts with low follower counts express very strong and controversial opinions and stir the pot on a smaller scale